lbryio/spec/index.md

 ### Identities

 Channels are the unit of identity in the LBRY system.
 A channel is a claim that start with `@` and contains a metadata structure for identities rather than content.
-Once a channel claim is accepted on the blockchain, content claims that are signed with the channel’s private key will appear in lists under that channel (fixme: how does the protocol enforce/provide this?).
+The most important part of channel's metadata is the public key.
+Claims belonging to a channel are signed with the corresponding private key.
+A valid signature proves channel membership.

-The purpose of channels is to allow content to be clustered under a single pseudonym or identity, sort of like a username.
+The purpose of channels is to allow content to be clustered under a single pseudonym or identity.
+This allows publishers to easily list all their content, maintain attribution, and build their brand.

 Here’s the value of an example channel claim: